BcnBitcoinOnly/dust-raffle/README.md

 ### Weaknesses

-The current design should be trustless, as the server does not receive funds at any point nor is able to cheat the participants.
+The current design trusts that the server will construct the correct transaction, but is actually capable of building and broadcasting a transaction to any of the participants.
+However, it cannot cheat without everyone noticing it.

 However, the clients are required to sign a large number of transactions.
 This design is only practical for UTXOs held in a hot wallet able to keep connected to the server for a long period of time and sign a large